villano-lab/nrSiCap/README.md

 * `R68_yield.py` has paramaterized yield models.
 It defines a genralized `Yield` class which is an object that gets passed to different routines in the analysis.
 * `R68_spec_tools.py` contains a number of methods for generating, manipulating, and plotting energy spectra.
 This is where simulated hits from Geant4 or (n,gamma) sims have the yield applied and get combined into measured events.
 This section has undergone the most development and there are still vestigial functions with similar names to newer, more useful functions.
 This should be cleaned up eventually, but the comments make clear which are defunct.

 There are a ton of files in the `analysis_notebooks` directory, only some of which are still useful.
-Many were generated to explore one or another step in the full analysis.
-A few highlights are
+Many were generated to explore one or another step in the full analysis. **This version, v0.2, will be the last or one of the last versions maintaining all of these files.
+Starting with v1.0, many of the notebooks in this directory will be removed, and the remaining notebooks will be moved to `0-Analysis`.** A few highlights are

 * `R68_MCMC_MPI.py`, `R68_MCMC_process.ipynb`, and `R68_MCMC_plots_v2.ipynb` are the main trio used to run and evaluate MCMC fits.
 They are descibed more in the next section.
 * `Yield_playground.ipynb` includes all the commands to load measured and simulated data, apply a yield function, and plot the resulting spectra.
 This is sort of a *hands-on* version of the main fitting steps so one can easily turn the various knobs to see what happens.